 - Read the “General Policy” and “Full-Time Academic Year” sections of UCI’s Externship Policy.

 - Fourth and fifth semester students are eligible; exceptions may be made to the policy to allow third & sixth semester students to participate.
 First year students are not eligible.

 - Obtain the approval of the Dean of Student Services.
 To do this, complete the online Externship Registration for a full-time externship.
 When you submit that Registration, an email will go to her.
 Contact Debbie Mondares (email@example.com) to make an appointment with Dean Schroeder.

 - Contact the UCI Director of Externships if you have general questions about full-time externships and the UCDC Program.

 - Complete the UCDC application.
 Go to the UCDC application page and click on the UC Irvine link to reach the application form.

-- Email your completed form to UCDC Law at email@example.com.
+- Email your completed form to UCDC Law at firstname.lastname@example.org.
 Copy Program Director Nicole Lehtman, Nicole.Lehtman@ucdc.edu.
-Separately, email your completed UCDC form and your completed UCI Law Externship Registration form to Laura Fry, Director of Externships at UCI Law, firstname.lastname@example.org on your email.
+You must also email your completed UCDC form to Laura Fry, Director of Externships at UCI Law, email@example.com.
 Ms. Lehtman or her assistant, Brian Guayante, will contact you to schedule a phone appointment once they receive your application.

 Schedule a telephone appointment with the UCDC Law Program Director.
 This brief telephone conference is an opportunity for the earliest possible individual attention and advice for identifying a placement in line with your academic and professional interests and goals.
 Keep in mind, though, you may start applying to placements as soon as the Dean of Students has approved your UCI Externship Registration.